Posted on March 29, 2016

 http://campervanner.com/2015/05/25/the-meadows-pentewan-saint-austell-south-cornwall/

-Bookings – following our feature in the paper, I have as chief booking administrator been working just about at the speed I used to in my previous life as a lawyer, and that is saying something!!
+Bookings – following our feature in the paper, I have as chief booking administrator been working just about at the speed I used IMG_7111to in my previous life as a lawyer, and that is saying something!!
 We are just about fully booked now until around 22 August, except for the odd few days here and there, and a few spaces in June.
 For “proper camping” we have plenty of spaces, but limited parking.
 This means for those arriving under their own steam (including bus, train and taxi) we will always have a space for you.
 For short stays, we are always worth a try, but for main holiday, please bear us in mind for next year.

 News from Camp Dog Harvey